tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 <a class='noCrossRef'  href="https://docs.aws.amazon.com/lambda/latest/dg/welcome.html"><img style="border: 1px solid #dedede"  src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/awslambdadochomepage.png" alt="Lambda documentation homepage" /></a>

-See how the marketing content can be somewhat disjointed from the how-to documentation?
-Nevertheless, the documentation's product overview repeats some of the same content as the product overview.
+If you read the marketing overview compared with the product overview, you'll see how the documentation's product overview repeats some of the same content as the product overview.
 The documentation product overview addresses these questions:

 * When should I use AWS Lambda?
 * Are you a first-time user of AWS Lambda?

+But also covers a lot more ground similar to the marketing overview.
+In fact, the marketing content even has its own [Getting Started](https://aws.amazon.com/lambda/getting-started/) page with tutorials, parallel to the documentation's [Getting started section](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html), which is more robust.

 Typically, developer marketing teams write the marketing product overview, while developer documentation teams write the documentation product overview.
 But as you can see, this is an area where content overlaps and where some coordination across teams becomes essential.
 Suppose the doc team for Lambda wanted to emphasize certain points that the marketing team did not &mdash; it would create a confusing transition between the two sets of content.

 But even with differences, the idea is that business decision makers read the marketing content, while engineers read the documentation content.
 Marketers are primarily writing for these decision makers while tech writers are primarily addressing the implementers (engineers).

 Your organization might have multiple teams writing content like this, or you might be tasked with creating both the higher-level marketing layer and the documentation yourself (especially in startups).
 In some ways, having a single team or writer handle both types of content might lead to a more streamlined, unified content experience.
 When you're the sole writer, you're less likely to repeat yourself in different places in contradictory ways.
 You can simply devote a section of your documentation to the marketing content rather than housing it on another site.